 What year did you start implementing eCQMs?

 The Meaningful Use legislation is what got us started.
 It was back in 2011 and I can remember that the burden fell heavily on IT that year.
 We had to figure out what was required and then make it work.
 That’s really how I became familiar with eCQMs.

 Can you tell us a little bit about what the eCQM implementation process looked like for you?

-After the assessment, we began the process of implementation which included reviewing and understanding the measure specification logic.
+After the assessment, we began the process of implementation, which included reviewing and understanding the measure specification logic.
 Kristen and I worked together to identify all of the data elements that we needed to capture.
-We reviewed the value sets for each measure which included codes that then needed mapped to the specific places where they were being captured in our EHR.
+We reviewed the value sets for each measure, which included codes that then needed to be mapped to the specific places where they were being captured in our EHR.